ankitkpandey1/uringcore/ARCHITECTURE.md

 2. Completion provides buffer index and length
 3. Python receives a memoryview over the buffer (no copy)
 4. Buffer returns to pool after Python processing

+For send operations:
+Zero-copy on the write path is opportunistic and restricted to provably immutable buffers; otherwise data is copied into Rust-owned memory before submission.

 ---